 It’s the most wonderful time of the year, Christmas!
 My present to you is to help you become a recycling hero just like me.
 I’ve put together a list of six items you might come across this festive season and how you should dispose of them.

-East Cambs Street Scene will be collecting real Christmas trees from 30th December, so once you’ve finished with your real tree, chop it into pieces no larger than your bin and put it next to it with your normal scheduled green waste collection.
+East Cambs Street Scene will be collecting real Christmas trees throughout January, so once you’ve finished with your real tree, chop it into pieces no larger than your bin and put it next to it with your normal scheduled green waste collection.
 Unfortunately, artificial trees are made of plastic and cannot be recycled but, if you have an artificial tree you can always pack it away and use it next year!

 Did you know that glass is 100% recyclable?
 This means that it can be made into new things.
 Empty jars and bottles left over from your Christmas celebrations can be put into your blue bin.
 Be sure to give them a rinse before putting them in though!